Technology, Economics, and Governance Working Group

 Students will research current California and U.S. policies and how they affect our economy, including tax policies, housing policies, education policies, competition and anti-trust policies, environmental policies, and policies that affect innovation.
 Students will analyze how these policy changes affect economic growth, quality of life, and economic opportunities.
 Students will assist with Hoover’s weekly "California on Your Mind” column.

 Research involves using detailed incident-level microdata to empirically demonstrate that military units which operate under similar resource constraints and threat conditions can have vastly different experiences at the operational and tactical levels of counterinsurgency.
-Seeking a diligent student to assist in making the supporting data for a manuscript project on the determinants of military effectiveness in counterinsurgency and irregular warfare.
+Seeking a diligent student to assist in compiling, analyzing, and presenting findings from the supporting data for a manuscript project on the determinants of military effectiveness in counterinsurgency and irregular warfare.
 Students will access the Hoover Library and Archives as well as support with additional research additional research and case study development needed to complete Fellow’s ongoing manuscript project.

 The Politics of Anti-Government Protest in China